c-butcher/getting-and-cleaning-data/README.md

 - Create a second, independent tidy data set with the average of each variable for each activity and each subject.

 ### Review Criteria
-The one thing that I noticed when reading the review criteria for this project, was that accuracy wasn't part of the requirements.
-The teachers only want to make sure that we submit a tidy data set (reguardless of accuracy), and that we have the proper documentation.
-In real life, accurracy matters, so if you believe that the data-set has mistakes, then please contact me.
-Don't mark down my grade, as 'Accuracy' wasn't part of the requirements:
+Below you can see the elaborate criteria on which we are to be judged!
+You will notice that accuracy in our data calculations was not one of the criteria.
+Instead we are to be judged on whether we submitted the correct files, and that our documentation is well-written.

 - The submitted data set is tidy.
 - The Github repo contains the required scripts.